Avaiga/taipy-getting-started-gui/step_02/ReadMe.md

 `<|{variable}|slider|min=min_value|max=max_value|>`.

-For each visual element you wish to add to your web page, you must include the above-mentionned syntax inside your markdown string (representing your page).
+For each visual element you wish to add to your web page, you must include the above-mentioned syntax inside your markdown string (representing your page).
 Example: at the beginning of the page, let's display:

 - a Python variable *text*